 It’s called keyword stuffing and it’s against the first commandment of content marketing.

 Don’t write your content with the sole intent of tricking Google into believing that the content you’re creating deserves to be at the top of the search results.
 Instead, write your content with the intent of offering value to your target audience and existing readers.
 Great content speaks for itself and will drive traffic on its own merit.
-Sure, creating a keyword friendly headline has its place but don’t start stuffing your content with keywords and diminish the value of your actual content.
+Sure, creating a quality headline based on keyword research has its place, but you don’t need to stuff your post with keywords that diminish the value of your content.

 2. Remember Your Goals and Stick to Them